Souraevshing/spring-restapi-railway-app/README.md

 #### Spring Boot Actuator to demonstrate api endpoints
 #### Spring Boot Validation library to validate fields before sending request to server.
 #### Lombok library to generate getter, setter and constructor automatically.

+### NOTE : Swagger UI is currently not sending request, it can be only used to see the api documentation.